Bocchi the Rock!: Reception

-Manga

 Sales

 The anime's popularity boosted manga sales as the whole series recorded 202,481 copies sold, earning it twelfth place for most manga sold in the month of December, according to Oricon.
 Lack of stocks later hampered January sales, but as large reprints replenished stocks in most storebooks, the manga recorded another big sale in February, with 193,348 copies of the whole series sold, the seventh most for that month.
 The increase in demands and reprints also surged the numbers of circulations of the series, as in January 2023, Houbunsha announced the series had marked one million copies in circulation, not including the digital versions, and subsequently hit 2 million copies in circulation in March.
 The series hit 3 million copies in circulation in January 2024.
 It was Yen Press' fifth-best-selling manga title that debuted in 2023.

 Critical reception

 Christopher Farris complimented the manga's first volume and described Hitori "Bocchi" Gotō: "She's technically the least-suited person to be standing in the spotlight of anything, but that means most of the entertainment value manifests in the way she's a commanding cringe callout post for readers who relate even a little bit to her litany of struggles."
 Christopher also highlighted the dramatic and humorous moments about not just Bocchi's anxieties and the natural talent but the overall struggles of forming and following the path of a performing band.
 He concludes: "There's a density to the format that means you feel like you're getting a lot of bang for your buck just in this first volume (including the appearance of everyone's favorite, Kikuri Hiroi), though that can also mean things feel just a little dragged-out in places.
 But a structural nitpick or two can't stop Bocchi the Rock! from being worth checking out on its own terms."